 Los Angeles summers are brutal on air conditioning equipment.
 From Hollywood Hills homes that trap heat above the basin to San Fernando Valley houses that routinely see 100+ degree days in July and August, LA AC systems work harder and fail more often than systems in moderate climates.
 When a system goes down during a heat advisory, waiting days for a technician is not an option β especially for households with elderly residents, young children, or family members with health conditions that make heat genuinely dangerous.

 LC Heating & Air stocks parts for the most common residential AC failures on every service truck.
 Capacitors, contactors, hard start kits, common refrigerant types, condensate drain components, and control boards for major brands β our technicians arrive equipped to complete most repairs in a single visit without a parts run.
-We serve all of Greater Los Angeles and can typically respond to urgent AC repair calls in Hollywood, Pasadena, Burbank, Glendale, Studio City, Sherman Oaks, Beverly Hills, West Hollywood, Silver Lake, Los Feliz, Culver City, and surrounding neighborhoods within one to two hours.
+We serve all of Greater Los Angeles and can typically respond to urgent AC repair calls in Hollywood, Pasadena, Burbank, Glendale, Studio City, Sherman Oaks, Beverly Hills, West Hollywood, Silver Lake, Los Feliz, Culver City, and surrounding neighborhoods quickly.

 Local HVAC considerations